andrei-sandor/andrei-sandor/README.md

  Link to the Github repo: https://github.com/andrei-sandor/ChatMoji

 ### RU Hackathon
-- Created an application that diagnoses if a person has a disease.
+- Created an application that diagnoses if a person has a disease
-- Machine learning was done to detect if the person has a disease.
+- Machine learning was done to detect if the person has a disease
-- sqlite was used to handle the database representing the record of the patient.
+- sqlite was used to handle the database representing the record of the patient

   Link to the Github repo: https://github.com/andrei-sandor/RUHackathon